google-marketing-solutions/ads-policy-monitor/README.md

 _Providing a 1-stop-shop, centralized view of all your Google Ads policy reports._

-Ads Policy Monitor provides a data pipeline for pulling ad approval data from Google Ads, enabling you to monitor trends and spikes with ad approvals.
+Ads Policy Monitor provides a data pipeline for pulling ad and asset approval data from Google Ads, enabling you to monitor trends and spikes with policy approvals.

 ## Solution Overview